Restore MediSpa Surrey

 What is Botox and how does it work?

-Botulinum Toxin (BOTOX) is a neurotoxic protein that prevents the release of a neurotransmitter called acetylcholine from the axon end of a motor neuron.
-This action thereby prevents muscle contraction which results in relaxed facial muscles.
-This cosmetic treatment may reduce lines, wrinkles and the appearance of an aged face, while avoiding surgery.
+Botulinum Toxin (BOTOX) is a neurotoxic protein that blocks the release of a neurotransmitter called acetylcholine at the motor nerve endings.
+As a result, the targeted muscles contract less, which results in relaxed facial muscles.

 Under Eye Lines